tmedwards/sugarcube-2/docs/api/api-story.md

 ### `Story.id` → *string* {#story-api-getter-id}

-The DOM-compatible ID of the story, created from the slugified story name.
+The DOM-compatible ID of the story.

 #### History:

 * `v2.37.0`: Introduced.

+#### Value:

+The `string` DOM-compatible ID of the story, created from the slugified story name.

 <!-- *********************************************************************** -->